bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 **Overall:** be nice where you can e.g in communication in issues, PRs, slack or Twitter.
 This also includes private communication, because nothing leaves the internet these days. (:

-### Have fun!

-Open Source is fun place.
-If you spent some of your work or free time at forums, GitHub Issues and working with the community, it's always worth to fill this place with positive energy!
-Laugh, jokes, funny situations, memes, emojis.
-Everything is allowed!
-It helps to maintain a healthy atmosphere and break some ice on the way!
-Your slack forum or Github Issues don't need to be always just a sad place full of reported OOMs or race conditions! (:

-As an example, I recently was amused by contributors from Russia that clearly where having some extra *%%%* help while making [this PR](https://github.com/thanos-io/thanos/pull/1789#issuecomment-559025685).
-Met them at the [FOSDEM](https://fosdem.org/) the other day and they are nice people in real life as well. (:

 ## Improve Your English.